 What is the difference between a strategic partner and a cooperating organization?

-Strategic partners are organizations with which TRF has agreed to collaborate on projects within one or more of the six Areas of Focus.
+Strategic partners are organizations with which TRF has agreed to collaborate on projects within one or more of the sevenAreas of Focus.
 Cooperating organizations are project partners identified by Clubs and/or Districts.

 What is 'Sustainability' and why is it important?